 In Multiplying Churches: Exploring God’s Mission Strategy, Matt Chandler writes, ‘Churches that plant churches experience loss and gospel goodbyes that are awful and beautiful, right and good.’
-A church plant is a cause for celebration, bringing fresh life and hope as a group of people reach out to a new community.
-Yet church planting can also involve loss and sacrifice for the sending church.
+A church plant or a church revitalisation (where a team and a leader are sent out from one church to help bring new life to another church) is a cause for celebration, bringing fresh vision and hope as a group of people reach out to a new community.
+Yet church revitalisation can also involve loss and sacrifice for the sending church.
 Longstanding and loved members of a church may move miles away, leaving behind an hole that is not easily filled.
 Phil Allcock, Associate Minister at Church Church Mayfair, shares his thoughts below on the gospel goodbyes involved in sending a team to start a new service at St Paul’s Harringay:

 What is it like for us as the sending church to commission the team of grafters at St Paul’s Harringay?
 A painful privilege!

 It is quite painful for us at Christ Church Mayfair.
 It’s painful to send away some of our best, most committed, most servant-hearted and gifted people.
 It’s painful to find holes on rotas and to see empty chairs on Sunday.
 But what is most painful of all are the severed relationships.
 Of course, we can still see them – it’s not like they’ve moved to Tajikistan!
 But the reality is that we will see each other much more rarely.
 And these were not just colleagues or friends; they were family.
 We had praised God together with them as we celebrated marriages, births and baptisms.
 We had cried with them and prayed with them through tragedies (and plenty of tears were shed on the final Sunday at CCM).
 Now they are gone and we miss them.